maliMirkec/personal-website/source/_posts/how-i-built-my-second-progressive-web-app-pwa.md

 I have selected configured paths and selected files to precache, and Workbox CLI created a new file for me.

-To be able to inject the files into the Service Worker file, I added the following line to it:
+To be able to inject the files into the Service Worker file, I have added the following line to it:

 ```js
 workbox.precaching.precacheAndRoute([]);